Birkenstock Fitting Guide – FInd Your Size

 Unless specified as leather most of our Birkenstock styles are made using Birko-Flor® which is a premium synthetic material.
 It is an easy-care, skin-friendly and tear-resistant material and although it looks and feels very similar to leather, but will not behave in the same way as leather in terms of stretch and breathability.
-This is a fantastic material which has proven to offer durable look and feel, in a huge range of metallic, glitter and other premium fashion materials, which are very difficult and expensive to replicate on leather.
+This is a fantastic material that has proven to offer a durable look and feel, in a huge range of metallic, glitter and other premium fashion materials, which are very difficult and expensive to replicate on leather.
 Overall, this is a great value premium material and not to be feared, if you would usually look for leather uppers.

 If you prefer the classic matt leather finishes and a slightly more rugged and worn look in your sandals, we always recommend spending a little more and buying genuine leather.
 These also offer superior stretch and breathability, if you are going to spend a lot of time wearing your sandals.

-We get asked this question a lot as some may think that they’re pretty pricey for a “basic” sandal, but there’s so much more to them than one might think and it all comes down to the unique design of their footbed and high quality construction.
+We get asked this question a lot as some may think that they’re pretty pricey for a “basic” sandal, but there’s so much more to them than one might think and it all comes down to the unique design of their footbed and high-quality construction.
 If you love the style of the iconic Birkenstock, then we recommend you buy the real thing and you’ll love them for longer than a lookalike.

-Browsing through the internet nowadays you’ll find a plethora of Birkenstock copies and knock-offs especially of the two strap classic, Arizona.
+Browsing through the internet nowadays you’ll find a plethora of Birkenstock copies and knock-offs, especially of the two-strap classic Arizona.
 Like any footwear fashion icon, many other brands have created their own versions but in this case, the original is very hard to beat.
 Lookalike styles are often made using cheaper and inferior materials and construction and while this might be good enough for occasional wear, we always advise that better quality materials and design usually lead to a shoe looking and feeling better for longer.

-While Birkenstock have spent many years, dedicated to the perfection of their signature styles and orthotic-inspired footbed, the cheaper copies available are made by manufacturers who spend very little time or effort refining their products.
+While Birkenstock has spent many years, dedicated to the perfection of their signature styles and orthotic-inspired footbed, the cheaper copies available are made by manufacturers who spend very little time or effort refining their products.
 Often, this will be evident once you start wearing a cheaper version, either due to poor fitting qualities or perhaps just the materials don’t look as good as the original Birkenstock would.
 To take a closer look at our most popular Birkenstock styles take a look at our Top 10 Birkenstocks.

-If you are looking for a more affordable comfort sandal check out our Womens Slide Sandals collection where we have a wide range of options from top brands and shoemakers.
+If you are looking for a more affordable comfort sandal check out our Women’s Slide Sandals collection where we have a wide range of options from top brands and shoemakers.